AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Restore a Disaster Recovery Snapshot

-To restore a Disaster Recovery Snapshot in Pro Staging or Production environment, refer to the [Import the database dump directly from the server](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/how-to/restore-a-db-snapshot-from-staging-or-production#meth3) method.
+To restore the Disaster Recovery Snapshot in the Pro Staging and Production environments, refer to the [Import the database dump directly from the server](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/how-to/restore-a-db-snapshot-from-staging-or-production#meth3) method.

 ## Roll back code